Den-Industries/Optics-programm-SFML/README.md

 # Optics-programm-SFML
 This is programm for simulation of optics stuff on SFML.

+I made this programm for fisics in the college.

 In this programm you can simulate simple optics.
 There is not values, so you can see all relatively.

 For installation you should just unzip the zip and find an exe, that's all.